 Locations:

-Pseudomyxoma peritonei (PMP) is a rare type of mucinous cancer.
+Pseudomyxoma peritonei (PMP cancer) is a rare type of mucinous cancer.
 It spreads by secreting mucin, a component of mucus, inside your abdominal cavity.
 Most people don’t have symptoms until their bellies are filled with mucin, which has given this condition the nickname, “jelly belly.”
-It’s treated with cytoreductive surgery.
+Treatment is surgery to remove affected organs.

 Overview